John G. Kemeny

 John George Kemeny (born Kemény János György; May 31, 1926 – December 26, 1992) was a Hungarian-born American mathematician, computer scientist, and educator best known for co-developing the BASIC programming language in 1964 with Thomas E. Kurtz.
 Kemeny served as the 13th President of Dartmouth College from 1970 to 1981 and pioneered the use of computers in college education.
 Kemeny chaired the presidential commission that investigated the Three Mile Island accident in 1979.
-According to György Marx he was one of The Martians.
+According to György Marx he was one of "The Martians".

-Early life
+Early life and education

 Born in Budapest, Hungary, into a Jewish family, Kemeny attended the Rácz private primary school in Budapest and was a classmate of Nándor Balázs.
 In 1938 his father left for the United States alone.
 In 1940, he took the whole Kemeny family to the United States when the adoption of the second anti-Jewish law in Hungary became imminent.
-His grandfather, however, refused to leave and was murdered in the Holocaust, along with an aunt and uncle.
+His grandfather, however, refused to leave and was killed in the Holocaust, along with an aunt and uncle.

 Kemeny's family settled in New York City where he attended George Washington High School.
 He graduated with the best results in his class three years later.
 In 1943, Kemeny entered Princeton University where he studied mathematics and philosophy, but he took a year off during his studies to work on the Manhattan Project at Los Alamos National Laboratory, where his boss was Richard Feynman.
 He also worked there with John von Neumann.
 Returning to Princeton, Kemeny graduated with an A.B. in mathematics in 1946 after completing a senior thesis, titled "Equivalent logical systems", under the supervision of Alonzo Church.
 He then remained at Princeton to pursue graduate studies and received a Ph.D. in mathematics in 1949 after completing a doctoral dissertation, titled "Type-theory vs. set-theory", also under the supervision of Alonzo Church.

-He worked as Albert Einstein's mathematical assistant during graduate school.
+Kemeny worked as Albert Einstein's mathematical assistant during graduate school.
+J. Laurie Snell writes the following about Einstein's advice to Kemeny and seeing him drawn to the United World Federalists (UWF) movement:

+United World Federalists was the movement through which Kemeny met his future wife, then-Smith student Jean Alexander.